 The TORQ Recovery System is simple and progressive.
-We've worked tirelessly to build a 4-phase system focussed on optimising all aspects of post exercise recovery and adaptation.
+We’ve worked tirelessly to build a 4-phase system focused on optimising all aspects of post exercise recovery and adaptation.

 Phase 1 should be your first intervention and simply involves diligently following the TORQ Fuelling System.
 Fuelling properly in the first place reduces muscle breakdown, maintains hydration and prevents the degradation of muscle and liver glycogen.

 Phase 2 involves the use of TORQ Recovery Drink or TORQ Recovery Bar within 15 minutes of exercise completion to rehydrate the tissues of the body, restock muscle and liver glycogen, repair damaged muscle fibres and recharge cellular energy levels.